akvo/akvo-flow-docs/docs/dashboard/surveys/9-manage-notifications.rst

    The Manage Notifications button.

-Enter the recipient's email address, select an Event type, Option and expiration date.
+Enter the recipient's email address; select an Event type, Option and expiration date.
 Click Add and you will see the details appear below.

  .. figure:: ../img/2-surveys_notifications_sample2.png
    :width: 600 px